tifrueh/conjugator/README.md

     <p></p>
 </div>

-This application was designed to help students study French verbs.
-Version 1.0.0 is currently at the end of its development stage and a download of the beta version can be found in the [releases of the GitHub repo](https://github.com/tifrueh/conjugateur/releases).
+This application is designed to help students study French verbs.
+The latest release can be downloaded from the [releases of the GitHub repo](https://github.com/tifrueh/conjugateur/releases/latest).

 ## Installation